MEBestawy/IMESH-Project/README.md

 - `State.py`: contains every state or screen possible in the game.

-Please note that are other Python source code files in our repository that we started working on to extend the game in the future.
+Please note that are other Python source code files in our repository that we used for testing or that we started working on to extend the game in the future.
 That being said, the files mentioned above are all that are needed to run and modify Connect 2^2.

 <!-- Code Documentation section -->
 ## <a name="codeDocument"></a>Code Documentation